0xSero/partisia-docs/docs/contract-compilation.md

 # Contract compilation and deployment

-In the following sections we focus on the example token contract included in the SDK archive.
+In the following sections we focus on the example token contract included in the example contract archive.
 The contract utilizes several functions.
 The main functions are *initialize*, and *transfer* that allow you to perform the basic operations needed for a transfer.
 After deployment the contract actions can be called from the dashboard.
 When you perform an action it